nuuuwan/news_lk3_data/README.md

 In January the company said it acquired Focus Brands, a UK based brand licensing house, which is involved in design, sourcing, distribution and promotion of sports fashion and lifestyle apparel brands.

+A Hela Apparel Holdings Plc share was trading up at 6.20.
+(Colombo/March28/2024)

 ◼️

 [Data](articles/009ad44d.json)